-Figure 26 shows a summary of the achieved performance in terms of single measurement random error (precision), relative accuracy or systematic error in terms of spatial (lower value) and spatiotemporal (higher value) biases (i.e., neglecting a possible constant bias or global offset) and stability in terms of linear bias drift/trend as obtained from comparison with TCCON XCH4.
-Note that this figure contains for completeness results from previous assessments for CDR5 for products not updated for CDR6.
-These products are: SCIAMACHY products and SRON GOSAT products.
+Figure 30 shows a summary of the achieved performance in terms of single measurement random error (precision), relative accuracy or systematic error in terms of spatial (lower value) and spatio-temporal (higher value) biases (i.e., neglecting a possible constant bias or global offset) and stability in terms of linear bias drift/trend as obtained from comparison with TCCON XCH4.
+Note that this figure contains for completeness results from previous assessments for CDR5 for products not updated for CDR7.
+These products are the SCIAMACHY products and the SRON GOSAT products.
 See corresponding CDR5 documents (ATBD GHG, 2021; PQAR GHG, 2021; PUGS GHG, 2021).